dotnet/EntityFramework.Docs/docs/modeling/relationships.rst

 When configuring the relationship with the Fluent API, you use the ``HasOne`` and ``WithOne`` methods.

 When configuring the foreign key you need to specify the dependent entity type - notice the generic parameter provided to ``HasForeignKey`` in the listing below.
-In a one-to-many relationship is is clear that the entity with the reference navigation is the dependent and the one with with collection is the principal.
+In a one-to-many relationship it is clear that the entity with the reference navigation is the dependent and the one with the collection is the principal.
 But this is not so in a on-to-one relationship - hence the need to explicitly define it.

 .. literalinclude:: configuring/sample/EFModeling.Configuring.FluentAPI/Samples/Relationships/OneToOne.cs
         :language: c#